eitah/itah-pbj/NOTES.md

 4. Is there anything else you think we should know?
 Your test runner doesn't seem to be watching changes when invoked with `test:watch` (I'm on a mac with node 9.4.0).
 We use a similar setup at work for my react project.
 For us it was a conflict with our test babel settings.

+What's the difference between INSTRUCTIONS.md in PBJ and INSTRUCTIONS.md in design?
+I recognize that the design is not coding but that confuses me.